vsyx/Youtube-internal-api-net/README.md

 # Youtube-internal-api-net

-**Inernal** YouTube api wrapper for downloading video metadata.
+**Inernal** YouTube api wrapper (currently for only downloading video metadata).
 This library web scrapes the data just like youtube-dl does.

 # Usage example
 ```csharp